Diane C. Ratley

 Ms. Ratley’s goal as owner and director of The Dance Center is to impart as much knowledge as possible to her students, giving them the opportunity to train or become professional dancers.
 She desires to help her students build their self-esteem with dance classes; discover the importance of proper dance etiquette; and have fun in a safe environment while learning to express themselves through dance and movement.
 The lifelong gifts that dance training offers is one of the most beautiful gifts a parent can give their child.
 Ms. Ratley wishes that all children who join The Dance Center will one day look back with the same cherished memories of going to dance classes with their parents, as she did!

 Keshia Fields has been dancing with The Dance Centerfor over 22 years as a student and a teacher.
 She is an extremely accomplished tap dancer and has been teaching tap to our students for about 10 years bringing them from beginners to advanced tappers.
 Ms. Fields has trained under Diane Ratley and Tap Masters Laurie Johnson and Angela Carter.
 Her tap dance choreography has received the Highest Judges Awards at local dance competitions including Tremaine Dance Convention Competition, BravO! and Headliners.
 She was always a popular dance student with her class members and teachers alike and she has a special gift for understanding children.
 Ms. Fields graduated from CSULB with a BA in Psychology in 2009, and obtained her MA in Education in June, 2012.

-Kevin Le is a Los Angeles native and graduated from UCLA with a B.A. in World Arts and Cultures/Dance.
-He began his dance training at the age of twelve under Jessie Riley’s WESTSIDE Dance Project where he had the opportunity to work with renowned dancers and choreographers including Jessie Riley, Will Johnston, Peter Chu, and Sonya Tayeh.
+Kevin Le is a Los Angeles native and has graduated from UCLA with a B.A in World Arts and Cultures/Dance.
+He began his dance training at the age of twelve under Jessie Riley’s WESTSIDE Dance Project where had the opportunity to work with renowned dancers and choreographers including Jessie Riley, Will Johnston, Peter Chu, and Sonya Tayeh.
 During his undergraduate studies at UCLA, Kevin had the privilege of performing and touring throughout the U.S. with choreographers David Roussève and Kevin Williamson.
 Kevin has been teaching master classes and choreographing at various locations for more than six years.
 He teaches hip-hop, jazz, and contemporary ballet and is thrilled to be a member of The Dance Center faculty.